hallorant/bigmit/model1usb/README.md

 * Unsolder and disconnect only the + side of C9 (near the power switch).

+Remove things carefully and save them.
+Worst comes to worst you can revers the modification.
 Below is a picture of what this should look like.

 !["Components to remove"](../etc/images/m1usb_removals.jpg?raw=true "Components to remove")